Pukki scores again but Italy stays perfect in Finland

 Bottom sides Greece and Liechtenstein drew 1-1.

-Overall, including friendlies, Italy has won seven straight.
+Overall, including friendlies, Italy has won seven straight — two shy of the record of nine set under famed coach Vittorio Pozzo.

+With another victory in its next match against Greece in Rome, Italy will qualify for Euro 2020 and host the opening game of the tournament in the same Stadio Olimpico.

+“After the disappointment of the World Cup, we are back on track with Italy,” Immobile said, referring to the Azzurri’s failure to qualify for last year’s tournament in Russia.

 Immobile’s goal — his first for Italy in more than two years — came by redirecting an impressive cross from Federico Chiesa at the far post.